ukgovdatascience/govuk-tech-docs-sphinx-theme/src/govuk_tech_docs_sphinx_theme/README.md

 Feel free to create/rename/delete these folders as required, as they will not be necessary for each and every project.

 It is strongly suggested that you import functions in the `govuk_tech_docs_sphinx_theme` `__init__.py` script.
 You should also try to use absolute imports in this script whenever possible; relative imports are not discouraged, but can be an issue for projects where the directory structure is likely to change.
-See [PEP 328][pep-328] for further information.
+See [PEP 328 for details on absolute imports][pep-328].

 [pep-328]: https://www.python.org/dev/peps/pep-0328/